 Taxidermy Trophies for Sale - Gemsbok

 Magnificent African Gemsbok taxidermy shoulder mount.
-Posed upright with head turned left 90 degrees.
+Posed upright with head turned right 90 degrees.
 Sharp markings and great coloring in shades of chocolate brown, tan and cream.
 Expert detailing throughout on this beautiful animal.
-Heavy symmetrical horns measure at 34".
-Horns are detachable to allow for easy transport.
+Heavy symmetrical horns measure at 35" and 36" with bases of 8", earning a SCI Silver Medal score.
 It receives the taxidermy quality rating of "Excellent".
-This African Gemsbok hunting trophy will make a great addition to the safari themed trophy room.
+This African Gemsbok hunting trophy will make a great addition to safari themed trophy room.

 Scientific Name: Oryx gazella